apache/arrow-site/_posts/2025-05-03-datafusion-tlp.md

 at SIGMOD 2024], and began work on [Comet], an [Apache Spark] accelerator [initially donated by Apple].

+Thank you to everyone in the Arrow community who helped DataFusion grow and mature over the years, and we look forward to continuing our collaboration as projects.
+All future blogs and announcements will be posted on the [Apache DataFusion] website.

 [10s of known projects built with DataFusion]: https://datafusion.apache.org/user-guide/introduction.html#known-users
 [first in person meetup]: https://github.com/apache/datafusion/discussions/8522